SERA CHAIrpersON - Anita Thomas

 • Strategy development

-Preeti has extensive experience in building and sustaining brand reputation and social licence through effective communications strategies and stakeholder engagement.
+Preeti has extensive experience in building brand reputation and sustaining social licence through effective communication and stakeholder engagement.

 Preeti holds a B.A. in Communications, an M.B.A. from The University of Western Australia and is a Graduate of the Australian Institute of Company Directors.